| Terms of Service

 Warzone is a turn-based online board game, inspired by Hasbro's RISK® game, where you compete with your friends to conquer the world.

 WarLight launched in 2008, which was superseded by Warzone (WarLight 2) in 2017.
 Both games are an indie game made by a single person known as Fizzer.
-A spin-off game, Warzone Idle, was launched in 2020.
+A spin-off game mode, Warzone Idle, was launched in 2021.
 After this the original Warzone became known as Warzone Classic.

 - No pay-to-win: Warzone won't let you buy your way to a victory like other free-to-play games.
 All games are equally fair for all players, like a board game.
 You win or lose Warzone games based on your strategy, not your wallet.